mrmrs/colors/README.md

 ## Better colors for the web.

-View the project page at [http://clrs.cc](http://clrs.cc "Colors: Redefining the default web colors.")
+View the project page at [http://clrs.cc](http://clrs.cc "Colors: Better colors for the web.")

 ## What is this?

 A simple color palette for the web.
-Out of the box, the color strings that css provides aren't... the tops.
+Let's be honest, out of the box, the color strings that css provides aren't... the tops.
-This is a set of sass variables and css classes that should help fix that.
+This is a set of sass/less/stylus/css variables and css classes that can help fix that.

 ## Getting started